FMInference/FlexiGen/README.md

 ❌ **Limitation**.
 As an offloading-based system running on weak GPUs, FlexGen also has its limitations.
-For small-batch inference, the throughput of FlexGen is significantly lower than the case when you have enough powerful GPUs to hold the whole model.
+The throughput of FlexGen is significantly lower than the case when you have enough powerful GPUs to hold the whole model, especially for small-batch cases.
-This means FlexGen is mostly suitable for throughput-oriented batch processing settings (e.g., classifying or extracting information from many documents in batches).
+FlexGen is mostly suitable for throughput-oriented batch processing settings (e.g., classifying or extracting information from many documents in batches).

 | [**Read Paper**](docs/paper.pdf) | [**Join Discord**](https://discord.gg/JfphDTkBAh) |